We deliver complete soil ecosystems.

 In 2017 Omni installed its first on-grade application, heralding the arrival of Omni Terrain, a novel utilization of our growth media over contaminated in-situ soils.
 This method has been most notably implemented at The Salt Shed, a concert venue at the landmark Morton Salt building in Chicago.
 The project achieved the City of Chicago’s stormwater requirements, and the costs of landscaping, stormwater management, and environmental remediation were significantly less using Omni Infinity Media rather than traditional grey infrastructure.
 Not only did this project win MWRD’s Sustainable Landscape Award, but it proved the financial efficacy of Omni’s green infrastructure solutions.

 By 2022, Omni had grown from two to nearly 40 employees and completed projects nationwide.
-Repkin & Molly had also invented & patented a living wall product (Omni Tapestry,) invented a green facade product (Omni Facade,) and invented & patented a wastewater treatment technology (Omni Capture.)
+Repkin & Molly had also invented & patented a living wall product (Omni Tapestry), invented a green facade product (Omni Facade), and invented & patented a wastewater treatment technology (Omni Capture).
 At this time, Omni leadership embarked on a multi-year effort to reestablish its values, mission & vision.
-From 2022 to 2024, Omni restructured: branding its products division Omni Rewild, divesting of its installation & maintenance services, and selling its landscape architecture studio Omni Workshop to Greenprint Partners where the design team could flourish under mission-aligned leadership and alongside complimentary multi-disciplinary professional services.
-Dozens of dedicated, talented people contributed to Omni’s proof of concept, and hundreds more now specify, install, and maintain Omni products.
-This has allowed Omni to place a singular focus back to its roots in soil science with Omni Infinity Media.
+From 2022 to 2024, Omni restructured: branding its products division Omni Rewild, divesting of its installation & maintenance services, and selling its landscape architecture studio Omni Workshop to Greenprint Partners.
+Under mission-aligned leadership and complimentary multi-disciplinary professional services, the design team could flourish in Greenprint’s workplace.
+The restructuring enabled Omni to refocus in 2025, placing its singular attention back to its roots in soil science.

 Soil for you is all we do!